LottieFiles/dotlottie-android/README.md

 #### Properties
 - `DotLottieAnimation.totalFrames` : Return the number of frame of the animations
 - `DotLottieAnimation.currentFrame` : Get the current frame
-- `DotLottieAnimation.mode` : Return the  playMode of the animation,
+- `DotLottieAnimation.playMode` : Return the  playMode of the animation,
 - `DotLottieAnimation.loop` : Return the repeat mode of the animation,
 - `DotLottieAnimation.loopCount` : Return the number of times animation has looped,
 - `DotLottieAnimation.duration` : Get the animation duration in millis
 - `DotLottieAnimation.speed` : Get the animation speed
-- `DotLottieAnimation.autoPlay` : Get the animation speed
+- `DotLottieAnimation.autoplay` : Get the animation speed
 - `DotLottieAnimation.segments` : Get the first and last frame

 - `DotLottieAnimation.isPlaying` : Check if the animation is playing